 Faster application prototyping

-Fast prototyping is indeed a buzzword thanks to the available of frameworks like Angular.
+Fast prototyping is indeed a buzzword thanks to the availability of frameworks like Angular.
 In no time and by writing somewhat less code, you can develop app prototypes with good functionality, get feedback and make changes outside getting annoyed.

 Two-way data binding

 AngularJS facilitates faster and easier data required which doesn’t require a developer to involve at all.
-Referred to as two-way data binding, it insures that changes made to view are directly displayed in the model and vice-versa.
+Referred to as two-way data binding, it ensures that changes made to view are directly displayed in the model and vice-versa.